About the MGB

 However, the Geneva Bible lost in the long run, and it was due to all those helpful marginal notes.
 Several of them spoke very fiercely about the right of subjects to resist their king, and King James was not happy with this and commissioned a new translation.
 However, his translation did not catch on and we might still be reading Geneva Bibles to this day, if it were not for the fact that the English Civil War happened.
 Rebels tended to use the Geneva Bible, and royalists both used the King James Bible and at times banned it.
 The Church of England promoted their Bible and after they won the war, the translation that got imported to the English colonies was, not surprisingly, the King James Bible.
 It was the authorized version indeed.

-Our Modernization
+Our Approach to Translation Modernization

 So in this translation, we have tried to remove anything archaic.
 “Thees” and “thous” are replaced with “you.”
 Subjects are often put before verbs, and words like “garner,” (barn) “firk,” (measure), and “habergeon” (breastplate) are all replaced with their modern equivalents.
 We have consulted new translations and occasionally changed it if we knew the translation was obviously inaccurate (for some reason, “rejoice” is given for “boast” in several of Paul’s epistles).
 The original intention of the translators of the Geneva Bible was not to create a relic to be appreciated for its heritage.
 They wanted people to read the word of God and to think about what it was said.
 We have the same goal.